Xomega-Net/Xomega.Docs/docs/tutorial/2-search/7-auto-complete.md

 ## Setting up auto-complete

-Next, we will update the configuration of the `sales order status` type in the model to override the blazor control used for multi-value properties to use `XAutoComplete`, as opposed to the `XSelect` that is inherited from its base type `tiny int enumeration`.
+Next, we will update the configuration of the `sales order status` type in the model to override the Blazor control used for multi-value properties to use `XAutoComplete`, as opposed to the `XSelect` that is inherited from its base type `tiny int enumeration`.

 ```xml
     <type name="sales order status" base="tiny int enumeration">